Someday, the largest casino in Illinois will occupy Chicago.

-Since the inception of the project, the city and the state have planned to tax the casino’s revenue aggressively.
+Since the project’s inception, the city and the state have planned to tax the casino’s revenue aggressively.
 They’ve somewhat backed off of that, however.

 A Union Gaming Analytics study performed in August 2019 ascertained that a downtown Chicago casino could produce billions of dollars of revenue.
-However, it also determined that such a facility would not turn a profit given the original tax structure.
+However, it also determined that such a facility would not profit, given the original tax structure.

 The amendment to the Illinois gambling law did not drop the rates for a Chicago casino.
 It did, however, raise the tiers for each graduated rate significantly.

-For example, instead of paying a top rate of 74.7% on monthly slot revenue over $200 million, that rate now only applies to slot revenue of more than $1 billion in a month’s time.
+For example, instead of paying a top rate of 74.7% on monthly slot revenue over $200 million, that rate now only applies to slot revenue of more than $1 billion in a month.

 Here is the table for slot taxes: